filterBuilder function provides a graphical

 design paradigm and is intended to reduce development time during

 the filter design process.

-specification-centered approach to find the best filter for the desired
+specification-centered approach to find the best algorithm for the

 When you open the